 Conduct Disorder (CD)

-These children may violate the basic rights of other people by frequently lying, stealing, fighting with or bullying others, may also be aggressive towards animals, destroy property, break into people’s homes, commit thefts, carry or use weapons or engage in vandalism.
+Young adolescents (who are post-ODD) have developed a general and pervasive disregard for authority, violate basic laws and rules of society by frequently lying, stealing, fighting with or bullying others.
+They may also be aggressive towards animals, destroy property, break into people’s homes, commit thefts, carry or use weapons or engage in vandalism.

 Anxiety and Depression